wazo-platform/wazo-doc/source/system/wazo-auth/stock_plugins.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 * username: The username of the user
+* groups: A list of groups associated to this user

+  * group.uuid: The group UUID
+  * group.name: The group name

 * tenants: A list of tenants associated to this user

   * tenant.uuid: The tenant UUID